Dilant/B2METutorial/README.md

 - If you are in the [Ballex² official discord server `5NygdBmksE`](https://discord.gg/5NygdBmksE/), you can directly `@Dilant`.
 - If you are familiar with the routines, you can create issues or pull requests here.
-  - It's recommended to run `check-markdown-link` and `check-format` scripts before submitting a pull request.
+  - It's recommended to run `check-format` script before submitting a pull request.